roytruelove/angular-grunt-coffeescript/README.md

-# angular-grunt-coffeescript - Seed project for large CoffeeScript [AngularJS](http://angularjs.org/) projects
+# angular-grunt-coffeescript - Seed project for large CoffeeScript AngularJS projects

 ## Motivation

-* I needed a seed project so that I could get a real AngularJS application up and running quickly, with all the fixin's
+* I needed a seed project so that I could get a real [AngularJS](http://angularjs.org/) application up and running quickly, with all the fixin's
 * I wanted to share some conventions that have worked well for a large CoffeeScript AngularJS project

+### But I code in Javascript!

+All of the conventions and lessons-learned demonstratred here can be applied to a Javascript-based project.

 ## Features